badsyntax/handlebars-form-helpers/README.md

 By default the helpers are registered without a namespace.
 This gives you nice and friendly helper names.
-If you need to change the helpers namespace (because helper names are conflicting with template data vars), then you can use the `namespace()` public API method to set a custom namespace, before registering helpers, for example:
+If you need to change the helpers namespace (because helper names are conflicting with template data vars), then you can use the `namespace()` public API method to set a custom namespace, before registering the helpers, for example:

 ```javascript
 Handlebars.formHelpers.namespace('myform'); // set the namespace before registering